 - If deform_ratio in Sample is set to 1 and "DeformationMode" is not "NONE", the nerve shape matches the "ReshapeNerveMode" from Sample (e.g., "CIRCLE").
 (Sample Parameters).
-An epineurium boundary is then created from this shape. - Otherwise, the coordinate data contained in samples/<sample_index>/slides/<#>/<#>/ sectionwise2d/nerve/0/0.txt is used to create an epineurium boundary.
+An epineurium boundary is then created from this shape.

 The epineurium boundary is then extruded into the third dimension.
 This is only performed if the "NerveMode" (i.e., "nerve") in Sample is "PRESENT" and n.tif is provided (Sample Parameters).